Om-Takbhate/DevSync/homework.md

-write a dummy auth middleware for admin write a dummy auth middleware for user
+write a dummy auth middleware for admin write a dummy auth middleware for user except for login